1. Home

 Eligibility screening questions

-• Start date: is the candidate available in the right time frame?
+• Start date: Is the candidate available in the right time frame?

-• Location: is the candidate able to be present in the required location?
+• Location: Is the candidate able to be present in the required location?

-• Employment status: is the candidate legally allowed to perform the job?
+• Employment status: Is the candidate legally allowed to perform the job?

-• Compensation: does the candidate’s salary expectation align with the budget?
+• Compensation: Does the candidate’s salary expectation align with the budget?

 Performance screening questions

-• Certifications: does the candidate hold the proper certificates or licenses?
+• Certifications: Does the candidate hold the proper certificates or licenses?

-• Experience: does the candidate have a suitable work history and experience level?
+• Experience: Does the candidate have a suitable work history and experience level?

-• Skills: does the candidate speak the right languages, or are they proficient in the required software?
+• Skills: Does the candidate speak the right languages, or are they proficient in the required software?

 What are resume and cover letter screening?

 An employer can manually screen applicant resumes and cover letters for a set of criteria, but using automated resume screening tools has become more common.
-For example, an Applicant Tracking Software can screen resumes for keywords or automatically compare resumes to job descriptions to identify the best matches.

 What is candidate screening?

 The pool of applicants narrowed down by application screening questions and resume screening still requires further evaluation.
-Thus, the initial candidate screening phase begins, creating a shortlist from the remaining applicants to move onto the interview process.
-Candidates will continue to be screened during the interview process until a final hiring selection is made.
+Thus, the initial candidate screening phase begins, creating a shortlist from the remaining applicants to move on to the interview process.

 What is a screening interview?

-After shortlisting candidates, the next step is to further narrow the pool with a brief screening interview.
 In most cases, screening interviews are conducted by telephone and last no longer than thirty minutes.
 The questions asked in an initial phone screening interview aim to:

-• Verify educational background and work history.
+• Verify educational background and work history

-• Vet the strength of skills and qualifications stated on their resume.
+• Vet the strength of skills and qualifications stated on their resume

-• Confirm start date availability.
+• Confirm start date availability

-• Firm up salary expectations.
+• Firm up salary expectations

 What is assessment screening?

-Some organisations include assessment tests in their screening process.
-Sometimes these are part of a pre-screening process, while other times they are used to narrow down the candidate pool before or after the first or second round of interviews.
+Sometimes, these are part of a pre-screening process, while other times, they are used to narrow down the candidate pool before or after the first or second round of interviews.
 The kind of assessment screening used will vary on the role.

 Skills test